coderitter/knight-validation/README.md

   // Return true if your exists condition is met
 })

-// Check if the length of a string has a minmum and/or maximum length new Length({ min: 5, max: 10})
+// Check if the length of a string or array has a minmum and/or maximum length new Length({ min: 5, max: 10})
-// Check if the length of a string has exactly a specific length new Length({ exact: 5 })
+// Check if the length of a string or array has exactly a specific length new Length({ exact: 5 })

-// Check if a property is there new Required
+// Check that a property is not undefined new Required

-// Check if a property's value is of the given JavaScript type new TypeOf('number')
+// Check if a property's value is one of the given JavaScript type new TypeOf('number', null)
 // Check if a property's value is an instance if the given class new TypeOf(Date)